FISHARMNIC/ham-lang/README.md

     - Relax your braincells, and let `HAM` do all the typing for you
     - No need to worry about type conversions, mismatches, etc.

-Note: this is not a tutorial

 # How to run:
-- Made for MacOS (will work on linux with some tweaks in the shell files)
+- Made for MacOS (will work on linux)
 - Requires:
     - LimaVM debian (for MacOS)
-    - xorriso (on Lima)
+    - xorriso (if mac on Lima)
-    - gnu binutils (on Lima)
+    - gnu binutils (if mac on Lima)
     - NodeJS
 - Run "node main.js file" in the same directory as main.js
-    - Example: in directory "ham" type "node main.js programs/ex3.txt"
+    - Example: in directory "ham lang" type "node main.js programs/ex3.txt"
 - Follow instructions presented at the end of succesful compilation

 # Docs